-(1) In particular, the calculated floor area of a building or buildings shall include:

-(a) Walk-out basement space that has an exterior wall fully visually exposed more than 50% of the length of the overall dimension of the house along that yard.

-(b) Enclosed porches and breezeways.

-(2) However, the floor area of a building or buildings shall not include:

-- (a) Elevator and stair bulkheads, accessory water tanks and cooling towers (not applicable to residential). - (b) Open porches. - (c) A single shed up to 120 square feet in size.
+- (1) In particular, the calculated floor area of a building or buildings shall include: - (a) Walk out basement space that has an exterior wall fully visually exposed more than 50% of the length of the overall dimension of the house along that yard. - (b) Basement area that extends beyond the footprint of the first floor. - (c) Enclosed porches and breezeways. - (2) However, the floor area of a building or buildings shall not include: - (a) (Elevator and stair bulkheads, accessory water tanks and cooling towers (not applicable to residential). - (b) Open porches. - (c) A single shed up to 120 square feet in size.